-- Offer a variety of approaches to teaching and learning to engage and motivate pupils, encouraging their active participation.
+- Offer a variety of approaches to teaching and learning to engage and motivate pupils, encouraging their active participation in Maths.

-- Provide pupils with techniques so that they can investigate and solve problems in school mathematics and other curricular areas.
+- Provide pupils with techniques so that they can investigate and solve problems in school Maths and other curricular areas.

 - Develop and extend a pupil’s ability to express themselves clearly; to reason logically and to be able to generalise.